tomatsolihull/notes/Binary.md

-Binary is a Base-2 [[Positional Numeral Systems]] and is the way computers fundamentally store data at the lowest level.
+Binary is a Base-2 [[Positional Numeral System]] and is the way computers fundamentally store data at the lowest level.

 # Bit
 - Lowest and most basic way of representing information in computing